Logarithmic algorithms for fair division problems

 We consider two types of queries.
 One of these two means that we choose a preference set and a point and check whether this set contains this point.
 For example, for the rental harmony problem this means that a tenant says if a given room suits them under a given rent distribution.
 We call this type of query the \emph{binary mode}.
 Another approach, which we refer to as the \emph{minimal mode}, is when a tenant indicates one of the rooms that suits them (under a given rent distribution).

+Observe that a minimal mode query can be simulated by $d-1$ binary mode queries.\footnote{This is because if none of $d-1$ preference sets of a person covers a point in the configuration space, then without running the $d$th query we know that the point is covered by the person's $d$th preference set.} This implies that any algorithm that finds an approximate solution in minimal mode using at most $N$ queries is obviously modified into an algorithm that finds such a solution in binary mode using at most $(d-1)N$ queries.
+In non-degenerate cases, no minimal mode queries can completely recover the information obtained by binary mode queries (to see this, consider examples where each of the preference sets covers almost the entire configuration space).

-Another important issue is that we are not looking for a point close to a solution (there is no finite algorithm for finding such a point in general), but a point that is a solution when all preference sets increase by a prescribed $\eps$ (in a natural metric on the simplex).
+Another important issue is that we are not looking for a point close to a solution, but a point that is a solution when all preference sets increase by a prescribed $\eps$ (in a natural metric on the simplex).
 Such a point is called an \emph{$\eps$-fair division point}.